Jeremy Sochan

-Jeremy Juliusz Sochan (/ˈsoʊhæn/ SOH-han; born May 20, 2003) is a Polish-American professional basketball player for the San Antonio Spurs of the National Basketball Association (NBA) and Poland national team.
-Born in the United States to a Polish mother and an American father, he was raised in England and played youth basketball.
+Jeremy Juliusz Sochan (/ˈsoʊhæn/ SOH-han; born May 20, 2003) is a Polish-American professional basketball player for the Portland Trail Blazers of the National Basketball Association (NBA).
+Born in the United States to a Polish mother and an American father, he was raised in England and played youth basketball for the Solent Kestrels and Itchen College.
 Sochan moved to the United States to attend La Lumiere School, a power forward in the 2021 class, he then started his professional career in Germany with OrangeAcademy of the ProB in 2020.
-He played college basketball for the Baylor Bears during the 2021–22 season and was selected ninth overall by the Spurs in the 2022 NBA draft.

-Sochan plays for the Poland national basketball team after playing for both the England and Poland teams as a junior.
+He played college basketball for the Baylor Bears during the 2021–22 season and was selected ninth overall by the San Antonio Spurs in the 2022 NBA draft.
+In 2026, Sochan won an NBA Championship with the New York Knicks.
+Sochan plays for the Poland national team after playing for Poland teams as a junior.

 Early life and career

 Sochan was born in Guymon, Oklahoma.
 His mother, Aneta Sochan, was a Polish basketball player for Polonia Warsaw who played Division II college basketball at Panhandle State.
 While there, she met Sochan's father, Ryan Williams, who played for the men's basketball team.
-Williams died in an auto crash in 2017.
+Williams died in a car accident in 2017.
 Sochan has a younger half-brother and stepfather.

 Sochan's maternal grandfather, Juliusz Sochan, after whom he received his middle name, was a director of the basketball section of AZS AWF Warsaw and the president of the Warsaw Regional Basketball Association.
-His great-grandfather Zygmunt Sochan was an association football player for Warszawianka, making 94 appearances in the Ekstraklasa (Polish top division) before World War II, when he joined the Polish resistance against the German occupiers and was a Stutthof concentration camp survivor.
+His great-grandfather Zygmunt Sochan was an association football player for Warszawianka, making 94 appearances in the Ekstraklasa (Polish top division) before World War II, when he joined the Polish resistance against the Nazi German occupiers and was a Stutthof concentration camp survivor.

 Sochan took his first steps in basketball while living in England, first as a youth for the MK Trojans in Milton Keynes before moving to Southampton and playing for the Solent Kestrels youth team and Itchen College.

 Sochan began his high school career at La Lumiere School in Indiana, but due to the COVID-19 pandemic, he left the United States.

 Sochan committed to playing college basketball for Baylor in July 2020.